 Running low on the day of an inspection would be extremely disruptive; the same can be said of any disposable pulp products that you use.

 Don’t fall foul of an avoidable crisis.

-Having a Planned Preventative Maintenance contract will ensure that your machines are kept in good working order, extending their lifespan and providing quick, efficient repairs should breakdowns occur.
+Having a 360° Service contract will ensure that your machines are kept in good working order, extending their lifespan and providing quick, efficient repairs should breakdowns occur.

 Imagine your essential infection control machinery being out of service on the day of a CQC inspection…

 It wouldn’t just be stressful – it could result in a devastating judgement on your overall quality of care.
 It simply isn’t worth the risk.

 Make sure your staff are fully trained on infection control procedures.

 There’s little point in investing in top-notch infection control machinery if your staff don’t use them properly; cut corners and lack of knowledge will be quickly picked up during the CQC inspector’s observation.